Pronator syndrome is a compressive neuropathy of the median nerve at the level of the elbow.

 The palmar nerves also give off branches to supply the two lateral lumbrical muscles.

 Causes of Pronator Syndrome

 Potential sites of entrapment are

-- supracondylar process [residual osseous structure on distal humerus present in 1% of population]
+- supracondylar process [residual osseous structure on the distal humerus present in 1% of the population]

-- Ligament of Struthers [travels from tip of supracondylar process to medial epicondyle ]
+- Ligament of Struthers [travels from tip of the supracondylar process to medial epicondyle ]

 - Between ulnar and humeral heads of pronator teres

 Aching discomfort in the forearm is the common presentation especially pain over the median nerve distribution distal to the elbow.